 If you are from a commercial company or university, we offer discounted rates for providing the course to your staff or students, please contact ObscureMyEmail for further details.

-No, we do not offer an "on-demand" course at this time.
+We do not offer an "on-demand" MRI in Practice course at this time.
 We would have no way of knowing who was watching the lectures and dishonest participants could share the materials with other individuals who had not paid or registered to attend.
 The online course is run synchronously to exactly the same programme to the live course, however, the lectures may be rewound and revisited over a number of hours which offers a huge advantage over live presentation and is something that the participants really love.

 Smartphones and tablets often have built-in screen-recording software.
 This encourages copyright theft and piracy.

 It depends which course: